keystonejs/keystone/examples/blog/README.md

 ## Base Project - Blog

-This project is a base project which is used as a starter project for our other [feature examples](../).
-It implements a basic blog, with `Posts` and `Authors`.
+This project implements a basic **Blog**, with `Posts` and `Authors`.

-You can use this project as a starting place for learning how to use Keystone.
+You can use it as a starting place for learning how to use Keystone.
 ## Instructions

 To run this project, clone the Keystone repository locally then navigate to this directory and run: